 Modeling a cornfield can be a challenge.
 How do you get the look of large crop without breaking the bank?
 An inexpensive and very convincing cornstalk can be found in a very unlikely place...Christmas garland.

 Read on to see how you can turn a decoration into a field like this.Continue to 2 of 6 below.

 02 of 06

 Cutting the Corntalks

-Artificial Christmas garlands come in several varieties.
+Artificial Christmas garland comes in several varieties.
 For our purposes, the most inexpensive will work just fine.
 A great time to acquire your corn material is the after-holiday sales.
-One pack of garland will do a good size field in HO, O or even G scales.
+One pack of garland will do a good size field in HO, O, or even G scales.
 You can pick up enough material on sale for only a few dollars.

 Begin by cutting the garland to length.
 You'll need a good pair of heavy wire cutters to get through the wire core of the garland.
-The length you choose will depend on the... scale and time of year you model.
-At harvest, corstalks reach a height of about 7 to 8 feet (2 - 2.5 meters.)
+The length you choose will depend on the scale and time of year you model.
+At harvest, cornstalks reach a height of about seven to eight feet (two to 2.5 meters.)
 Use a scale rule to set the height, or just estimate.
 Remember to make your stalk just a little longer than necessary so you'll have enough "roots" to plant in the scenic base.

 Since you'll be making a lot of these, it is a good idea to create a master stalk or template to keep stalks at a consistent height.
 In general, most stalks will be consistent, although a few shorties along the outer crop rows is not uncommon.Continue to 3 of 6 below.